geometric-intelligence/polpo/README.rst

 Installation
 ------------

-The following are three common ways for installating a Python package from a github repo:
+The following are three common ways for installating a Python package from a github repo.

+To install ``polpo`` and its required dependencies:

 ::